kickstartDS/gatsby-theme-kickstartDS/README.md

 ### `example`

-This is an example usage of your theme.
-It should look the same as the site of someone who installed and used your theme from npm.
+This is an example usage of the kickstartds theme.
+It should look the same as the site of someone who installs and uses this theme from npm.

 - `example/`
   - `gatsby-config.js`: Specifies which theme to use and any other one-off config a site might need.